A one-stop natural solution to finally sort out all your bug problems …

 A study has shown that clove oil is also an effective bug repellent for up to 1½ hours, better than both citronella and lemongrass oils.
 Another study noted that clove oil repelled mosquitoes for between 2-4 hours, beating 37 other oils tested.

 Repels: Mosquitoes, gnats, fruit flies, lice, spiders, ants, bed bugs, ticks and moths

 Try creating a permanent bug-free lavender oasis in your home.
 Diffuse a mix of lavender and geranium oils to chase all the mosquitos and midges away.
 Display a dried lavender bouquet in a pretty vase and burn decorative lavender candles.
 To repel moths and other pests, simply slip a few lavender sachets into your drawer or closet.
-A lavender spray can also effectively keep ants and other insects at bay.
+A lavender spray can also effectively keep ants, bed bugs and other insects at bay.

 There Are Many Uses of Lavender Oil You May Not Know About – Read More

 Repels: Mosquitos, gnats, spiders, ants, bed bugs, fruit flies, roaches, lice, wasps and ticks

 For bug bites: Tingling, cooling sensation to soothe and numb, reduces itchiness, redness and pain, speeds healing

 With its strong scent and cooling effect, peppermint is another great multipurpose essential oil for not only repelling many different types of insects, but also soothing itchiness, reducing selling and treating the most painful of bites, such as those from fire ants.

 An active ingredient in peppermint (p- Menthane-3, 8-diol) has been registered as a mosquito repellent since 2000.
 Undiluted peppermint oil was also shown to provide 100% mosquito protection for 150 min in a study where it was applied on the skin.